eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

 This ``job`` function reuses the Napalm getters of two tasks of the worflow (one of which, ``task_service_napalm_getter_get_facts``, is not a direct predecessor of ``task_process_payload1``) to create new variables and inject them in the results.

-Use of a GenericService instance to process the payload
+Use of a SwissArmyKnifeService instance to process the payload
 -------------------------------------------------------

 When the only purpose of a function is to process the payload to build a "result" set or simply to determine whether the workflow is a "success" or not, the service itself does not have have any variable "parameters".
 It is not necessary to create a new Service (and therefore a new class, in a new file) for each of them.
-Instead, you can group them all in the GenericService class, and add a method called after the name of the instance.
-The GenericService class acts as a "job multiplexer" (see the ``GenericService`` section of the doc).
+Instead, you can group them all in the SwissArmyKnifeService class, and add a method called after the name of the instance.
+The SwissArmyKnifeService class acts as a "job multiplexer" (see the ``SwissArmyKnifeService`` section of the doc).

-This is what the GenericService class would look like with the last example:
+This is what the SwissArmyKnifeService class would look like with the last example:

 ::

-  class GenericService(Service):
+  class SwissArmyKnifeService(Service):

-      __tablename__ = 'GenericService'
+      __tablename__ = 'SwissArmyKnifeService'

       id = Column(Integer, ForeignKey('Service.id'), primary_key=True)

       __mapper_args__ = {
-          'polymorphic_identity': 'generic_service',
+          'polymorphic_identity': 'swiss_army_knife_service',
       }

       def job(self, task, incoming_payload):